16Kb is all you will need

 Aesthetics

-Visually, there wasn't that much to the original game but it wasn't needed and the same applies here.
-The Atari ST remake follows the same format albeit with smooth-moving sprites and lots of extra colours.
+Visually, there wasn't much to the original but it wasn't needed and the same applies here.
+The Atari ST remake follows the same format albeit with smooth-moving sprites and extra colours.
 The only thing I didn't like was the new background, which I felt wasn't needed.
-I wonder if there could be a way to remove it for just stars?
+I wonder if there can be a way to remove it?

-The audio is good but, not great.
+The audio is good but not great.
 You can play with either the sound effects or chip music by Mad Max.
-Personally, I would recommend you leave that excellent music playing because the sound effects are a bit boring.
-Actually, it's ... humorously disappointing ... to hear the Atari ST out-bleeped by the inferior ZX Spectrum.
+Personally, I would recommend you leave that exceptional music playing because the sound effects are bland.
+Actually, it's humorously disappointing to hear the Atari ST out-bleeped by the inferior ZX Spectrum sound effects.

 The CryptO'pinion?

-Jetpac is Jetpac and this game will always be magnificent.
-Okay, our remake wasn't going to beat the original but I feel Pete has done enough to capture the authenticity whilst also successfully implementing new ideas that work well.
+Jetpac is Jetpac and this game will always be magnificent no matter the year.
+Admittedly, our remake wasn't going to beat the original but, I feel, Pete has done enough to capture the authenticity whilst also successfully implementing new ideas that work well and set it apart from being a mere clone.

 What's not to love about frantically rushing about the screen, zapping a relentless alien hoard whilst gathering fuel pods?
 I loved playing it and enjoyed the new features.
-The boring sound effects aside, this is an utterly excellent game!!
+The boring sound effects aside, this is an utterly excellent game that I highly recommend.
+Let me know in the comments below what you think.

-Play the original ZX Spectrum game on your Atari ST using an emulator:
++ Waste no time and get it downloaded for floppies and hard drive.+ Play the original game on your Atari ST using an emulator:

-> Artemis is a great (albeit colourless) emulator that only works on 8MHz Atari ST/e computers.
+> Artemis is a unique (albeit colourless) emulator that works only on 8MHz Atari ST/e computers.
+Recommended for those wanting to experience something different.

-> Speccy is another emulator w/ support for colours and also faster Atari computers too.
+> Speccy is another emulator with full support for colour and supports faster Atari computers.
+What a class emulator this is!!

 No comments: